 1. Revealing clothing; too tight, too short, too low cut in front (revealing cleavage) or back (no lower than shoulder blades), no EXTREME bare midriffs, sheer fabric where underwear, cleavage, midriff, or back is revealed, other display of undergarments.

-2. No short skirts shorter that mid-thigh (including slits)
+2. No short skirts shorter than mid-thigh (including slits).

 3. Clothing that is extreme or slovenly (oversized, baggy, or torn jeans), or for protest, defiance, dissent, or displays obscene, illegal substances, or suggestive words or pictures is not permitted.